Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance brokers

-Brokers help you choose health insurance.
-They help you for free.
-They get paid by health insurers to bring them new customers.
-I strongly recommend you to ask a broker to help you choose health insurance.
+Ask a broker to help you.
+It's the best way to choose health insurance.
+It's a free service.
+The broker gets paid by the insurers for each new client.

+{% include '_blocks/healthInsuranceQuestion.html' %}

+Choose a broker who works with expats.
+Your situation is different, and your broker must know how to help you.

-Always work with a broker (*Makler*), not an agent (*Vertreter*).
+Ask a broker (*Makler*), not an agent (*Vertreter*).
 Brokers are independent.
 They recommend health insurance from different companies.
 Agents only sell insurance from specific companies.

-If you are an immigrant, choose a broker who works with expats.
-Your needs are different, and your broker must know how to help you.

-{% include '_blocks/healthInsuranceQuestion.html' %}

-[Feather](/out/feather) is an agent, not a broker.
-They mostly sell insurance from Hallesche.[^61] [Ottonova](/out/ottonova) sells their own insurance.
+**[Feather](/out/feather)** is an agent, not a broker.
+They mostly sell insurance from Hallesche.[^61]

+**[Ottonova](/out/ottonova)** sells their own insurance.
 Even if you get Ottonova, it's better to get it through a broker.
+See my [review of Ottonova](/guides/ottonova-review).

 ## How to get insured